nishphp/phpstan-safestring-rule/README.md

 `pdo->query()` is not secure.

-If the class displayed on the screen is the following program
+If the class is the following program,

 ```php
 <?php